Testing recommendations for PFAS

 Are PFAS still intentionally used in food contact materials?

 Yes.
 In 2016, FDA removed approval for long-chain PFAS.
-However, the agency continues to allow the use of other forms of PFAS, primarily to greaseproof paper and paperboard, although it has begun a reassessment of forms of PFAS known as short-chain.
+However, the agency continues to allow the use of other forms of PFAS, primarily to greaseproof paper and paperboard (e.g. popcorn bags, fiber-based sandwich wrappers and bowls), and as a processing aid in the manufacturing of materials intended for food contact, including certain types of plastic (e.g. HDPE bottles).
+PFAS is also generated in the common fluorination treatment of polyethylene containers to minimize oxygen and moisture migration meant for food contact applications.
 Companies may have also self-certified additional PFAS and uses independent of FDA oversight.
 The additional uses include fiber-based packaging such as bamboo and corn-derived polymers that sometimes replace traditional cellulose-based paper and paperboard applications.
+FDA is reassessing short-chain PFAS, and, in 2020, announced that certain manufacturers agreed to phase out some short-chain PFAS used in food packaging.